UK challenger banks: who’s who (and what’s their tech)

 Challenger banking app Niyah launched in the UK in January 2020 for the Muslim community.
 It says it’s “the first fintech Islamic banking app and ethical financial marketplace platform” to launch in the country.

-The app is Shariah-compliant, which means the app will, for example, exclude investments which derive a majority of their income from the sale of alcohol, pork products, pornography, gambling, or military weapons.
+The offering is Shariah-compliant, which means the app will, for example, exclude investments which derive a majority of their income from the sale of alcohol, pork products, pornography, gambling, or military weapons.

 The platform hinges on its interest-free products, which include digital bank accounts, debit cards, investments, and small and medium enterprise (SME) financing.